Cleo von Adelsheim

-Cleopatra, Hereditary Princess of Oettingen-Oettingen and Oettingen-Spielberg (née Baroness Cleopatra Olivia Elena Natasha Beatrice Friederike Louisa von Adelsheim von Ernest; born on 3 October 1987), known professionally as Cleo von Adelsheim, is a Swiss-born German-Chilean actress, model and socialite.
+Cleopatra, Princess of Oettingen-Oettingen and Oettingen-Spielberg (Cleopatra Olivia Elena Natasha Beatrice Friederike Louisa; born Baroness Cleopatra von Adelsheim von Ernest, 3 October 1987) known professionally as Cleo von Adelsheim and Cleo zu Oettingen-Spielberg, is a Swiss-born German-Chilean actress, model and socialite.
 She is known for her title role in the 2015 German television film Prinzessin Maleen.
-In 2016 she married Franz Albrecht, Hereditary Prince of Oettingen-Oettingen and Oettingen-Spielberg, the heir to the German princely house of Oettingen-Spielberg.
+In 2016 she married Franz Albrecht, 11th Prince of Oettingen-Oettingen and Oettingen-Spielberg, head of the German princely house of Oettingen-Spielberg.

 Early life and education

 Baroness Cleopatra von Adelsheim von Ernest was born in 1987 in Bern, Switzerland.
 Her father is Baron Louis von Adelsheim von Ernest, a filmmaker and son of Baron Joachim Karl von Adelsheim von Ernest and Helga Annemarie Irmingard von Zitzewitz.
 Her mother is Lillian Elena Baettig Rodríguez, daughter of José Vicente Baettig Dättwyler and Teresa Elvira Rodríguez Nieto.
 Von Adelsheim's mother is Chilean, and the family relocated there from Switzerland when she was a child.
 She attended an English-language school in Santiago de Chile.
 She later attended Schule Schloss Salem, a boarding school in Germany, before transferring to Hurtwood House, a boarding school in England.
 She subsequently studied international communications and journalism at the American University of Paris.
 In 2013 she graduated from the Centro de Cinematografia de Catalunya in Barcelona, Spain.